 Q: How can I provision a public certificate from ACM?

-You can use the AWS Management Console, AWS CLI, or ACM APIs/SDKs.
-To use the AWS Management Console, navigate to the Certificate Manager, choose Request a certificate, select Request a public certificate, enter the domain name for your site, and follow the instructions on the screen to complete your request.
+You can use the Amazon Web Services Management Console, Amazon CLI, or ACM APIs/SDKs.
+To use the Amazon Web Services Management Console, navigate to the Certificate Manager, choose Request a certificate, select Request a public certificate, enter the domain name for your site, and follow the instructions on the screen to complete your request.
 You can add additional domain names to your request if users can reach your site by other names.
 Before ACM can issue a certificate, it validates that you own or control the domain names in your certificate request.
 You can choose DNS validation or email validation when requesting a certificate.
 With DNS validation, you write a record to the public DNS configuration for your domain to establish that you own or control the domain.
 After you use DNS validation once to establish control of your domain, you can obtain additional certificates and have ACM renew existing certificates for the domain as long as the record remains in place and the certificate remains in use.
 You do not have to validate control of the domain again.
 If you choose email validation instead of DNS validation, emails are sent to the domain owner requesting approval to issue the certificate.
-After validating that you own or control each domain name in your request, the certificate is issued and ready to be provisioned with other AWS services, such as Elastic Load Balancing.
+After validating that you own or control each domain name in your request, the certificate is issued and ready to be provisioned with other Amazon Web Services services, such as Elastic Load Balancing.
 Refer to the ACM Documentation for details.

 Q: Why does ACM validate domain ownership for public certificates?